Murray River canoe trails

 - Please note

 - Paddle down the Murray following these maps: Picnic Point to Barmah Lakes day visitor area (664.3KB pdf); Barmah Lakes day visitor area to Rices Bridge and Barmah Lake loops (523.7KB pdf); Barmah Lakes day visitor area to Barmah (629.9KB pdf).
-Download the Avenza app to use the GPS-enabled maps.
+Or download the NPWS app to use GPS-enabled maps.

 - These activities are graded Grade I river (Easy)

-- It’s a good idea to check Murray River water levels and flow rates before you set out, as these can affect your paddling time.
+- It’s a good idea to check Murray River water levels and flow rates before you set out.
+These can affect the safety of paddling and your paddling time.

 - The Murray River is safe and best to paddle when water levels are between 1.4m-2.4m; the river becomes too shallow below 1.2m; water levels above 2.7m are considered dangerous.